JohnathanBurchill/chaos/README.md

 # CHAOS C implementation

+This is an implementation of the CHAOS-7 core and static magnetic field models in C, for calculating external magnetic field residuals primarily for investigations of auroral and ionospheric electrodynamics.

+The [CHAOS-7 series of magnetic field models](http://www.spacecenter.dk/files/magnetic-models/CHAOS-7/) are developed and maintained by [DTU Space](https://www.space.dtu.dk/english/research/scientific_data_and_models/magnetic_field_models).

-This is an implementation of the CHAOS magnetic field model in C. Core and crustal model field values are interpolated every 4 s at times from either the 1 Hz or 50 Hz Swarm MAGx dataset, and residual field vectors are calculated.
+This implementation aims for speed.
+Field values are linearly interpolated from control points every 4 s from either the 1 Hz or 50 Hz Swarm MAGx dataset, and residual field vectors are calculated.
 Results are stored in a NASA CDF file.

-On a contemporary desktop machine running GNU/Linux, a daily 50 Hz MAG file is processed in about 25 s.
+On a 2022 desktop running GNU/Linux, a daily 50 Hz MAG file is processed in about 25 s.
+This does not include the time it takes to get the unarchived CDF file onto the local hard drive.

 Copyright (C) 2022   Johnathan K Burchill